WordPress theme customisation

 Guide to WordPress theme customization

-What is WordPress theme customization?
+What is WordPress theme customisation?

 What are theme options and how do they work?